 Get Some Exercise!

 Parents who are too wrapped up in their children's activities may benefit from playing their own sports.
 Better to blow off steam or pent-up stress in a competitive bowling league, or on the tennis or basketball court, then at your child's game.
-When I feel myself becoming a bit too involved in my son's games, I try to make sure I release the tension by playing squash or taking a vigorous 3-mile walk with my dog.
+When I felt myself becoming a bit too involved in my son's games, I tried to make sure I released the tension by playing squash or taking a vigorous 3-mile walk with my dog.
 When you are calm, you will start to notice your young athlete becoming calm too.

-Additional Information: You can read more on this subject in; Home Team Advantage: The Critical Role of Mothers in Youth Sports (HarperCollins 2006) by author and MomsTeam founder Brooke de Lench
+Adapted from the book Home Team Advantage: The Critical Role of Mothers in Youth Sports (HarperCollins 2006) by Executive Director of MomsTeam Institute of Youth Sports Safety Brooke de Lench.